 Since she’s also eligible for benefits due to her own employment history, Madeline has a decision to make as to which set of benefits to collect.

-- Let’s assume that Bill continues to work until age 66, but Madeline chooses not to.
-Bill would then wait until at least age 66 to begin collecting his social security benefits, thus Madeline could not begin collecting “spousal” benefits.
+- Let’s assume that Bill continues to work until his Full Retirement Age (FRA – age 66.4), but Madeline chooses not to.
+Bill would then wait until at least age 66.4 to begin collecting his social security benefits, thus Madeline could not begin collecting “spousal” benefits.

 However, Madeline could begin receiving benefits under her own account due to her earnings history.
 Assuming for a moment that those benefits are lower than her spousal benefits as Bill’s wife, Madeline’s benefits would then bump up to the higher spousal benefit amount once Bill begins collecting his benefits.

-- If Madeline has reached her full retirement age (FRA), she may begin collecting “spousal” social security benefits even if she continues to work past her FRA and accrue benefits under her own account.
-When she later retires, if her benefits are greater, she may then choose to switch her social security benefits from “spousal” to benefits from her own employment account.
-This scenario assumes that Bill already began collecting social security benefits because spousal benefits may only begin when the second spouse has initiated benefits.
+- If Madeline has reached her full retirement age (FRA), she may begin collecting spousal social security benefits even if she continues to work past her FRA and accrue benefits under her own account.
+When she later stops working, if her benefits are greater, she may then choose to switch her social security benefits from “spousal” to benefits from her own employment account.
+This scenario assumes that Bill already began collecting social security benefits because spousal benefitsmay only begin when the second spouse has initiated benefits.

-- If Madeline decided to begin receiving her reduced spousal benefit of $875 per month at age 62 (35% of $2,500 per month instead of 50%), she may not later draw an increased ‘spousal benefit amount at age 66.
+- If Madeline decided to begin receiving her reduced spousal benefit of $1,050 per month at age 62 (35% of $3,000 per month instead of 50%), she may not later draw an increased spousal benefit amount at age 66.4.

 - Assuming for a moment that Madeline was younger than Bill, she may not begin collecting any social security benefits before she reaches age 62.
 (The exception is if Bill passes away.
 In that case, assuming she has no dependent children, Madeline could begin collecting at age 60.)